Manikanta16/AnalyticsPractice/README.md

 # Analytics
-#EDA and prediction of passengers survival on titanic
+#EDA and prediction of passenger's survival on titanic